Maria Austria: Style

 For her photo agency Particam (Partizanen Camera), founded in 1945, she made socially critical photo-reportage, such as on the Hongerwinter 1944/45, the return of Jewish inmates from the Westerbork camp in 1945, the arrest of Dutch collaborators, on the children's camp for Jewish Romanian orphans Ilaniah in Apeldoorn in 1948 and of the "Asocial camp" in Drenthe, in which the Dutch government housed socially disadvantaged families and forced them to do hard labor for the purpose of "resocialization" until 1950.
 She documented the destruction of the Amsterdam Centraal Station, the misery after the war, the reconstruction and life in the liberated Netherlands, as well as the flood disaster of 1953.

 In December 1954, she and Jonker, through Otto Frank and mediated by the theater director Rob de Vries, were commissioned to document the hiding place of Anne Frank and her family at Prinsengracht 263.
 Jonker photographed the front of the building and Maria Austria took over 250 shots of the rear of Het Achterhuis.
 The photo documentation was the basis for the construction of the scenery for the theatre production on Broadway in 1955 and the 1959 film adaptation The Diary of Anne Frank.
 In 1958 her photos were shown in a solo exhibition at the Stedelijk Museum in Amsterdam.

 In addition to social reports, in the years after the war she took many portrait photos of intellectuals and artists of her time, including Bertolt Brecht, Thomas Mann, Igor Stravinsky, Mstislav Rostropovich, James Baldwin.
 Increasingly she devoted herself to theatre, music, dance and circus photography, concentrating on reporting on theatrical performances and experimental music and dance performances, photographing many opera and ballet productions, famous guest conductors and soloists, most notably at the Holland Festival in Amsterdam and as in-house photographer of the experimental Mickery Theater.
 She photographed the guest performances of the post-war avant-garde of the stage world, such as the troupe of La MaMa Experimental Theater Club from New York and the performances of the Tenjo Sajiki Theater founded by Shÿji Terayama.
 She photographed the actors candidly during their performance, resulting in expressive and sometimes blurry images that convey a dynamic and haunting impression.
-Her strictly composed black and white photographys were characterized by their combination of precision and expressiveness that captured the emotions staged on stage.
+Her strictly composed black and white photographs were characterized by their combination of precision and expressiveness that captured the emotions staged on stage.